-Modulating gas furnaces are among the most energy-efficient furnaces and are rated at 98% efficiency.
+Modulating gas furnaces are among the most energy-efficient furnaces and are rated at 98 percent efficiency.
 These are also the highest cost furnaces.

 Two-Stage or Dual-Stage Furnace

-- Summary: Simpler version of the modulating furnace.
+- Summary: A simpler version of the modulating furnace.
 Instead of many incremental changes in heat and blower force, the two-stage furnace only has two: high or low.

 - Cost: $6,000 to $8,000

-The two-stage furnace is dumber than the modulating furnace but smarter than the single stage furnace.
+The two-stage furnace is simpler than the modulating furnace but more clever than the single-stage furnace.
 Rather than a simple on/off operation, its flame can be on/high, on/low, or off.